Orfey95/PowerShellSecrets/README.md

 ExpiresTime : 29.12.2019 9:16:31
 ```
 ### Secret file encryption
 **For encryption of the secret file, the AES cipher is used, with the CBC mode.
-The AES key is recorded and stored in .txt file.**
+The AES key is recorded and stored in .txt file.**<br>
 ![Secret file](/Images/Key.png)

 List of functions: